mezau532/smart_commuter/README.md

 ## Project Structure
-The app will have features
+The app is splited with few activities
 * Trimet StopId Arrival Time LookUp
-* Trip Planner (through Trimet, Lyft and Uber)
+* Trip Planner through Lyft and Uber
 * More maybe...

 ## Build Instructions